DjoserKhemSimeu/GP-GPU_Project/README.md

 ### Djoser SIMEU M2 MOSIG
 In the context of the GP-GPU computing project, I have as project to parallelize at GPU levels the computation of a MLP model for the trainning and the inference process.
 # Architecture of the project
 The project is in python programming language with the usage of the pyCuda python library a NVIDIA Gpu Computing framework.
-I divided this project into two main part : The paralellization of an MLP model with one hidden layer, and the paralellization of an MLP model with $n$ hidden layer where $n$ is a parameters of the model.
-For both paralellization problems, I defined multiple parallelization levels where the levels 0 correspond to a sequential execution on CPU, their are modelized by the files ```main_lvlN.py```.
-# First Step : Matrix Computation parallelization
 The first objective is to only parallelize the matrix operation made on the program:

 ``` python